ropaolle/artdatabanken/README.md

   - Store all species in one doc
 - [ ] Header on all printed pages
 - [ ] Sidnummer printed pages
-- [ ] CSS on the species view
-- [ ] Delete unused code and console.log statements
 - PRODUCTION
-  - [ ] Deploy, not sure to what.
+  - [ ] Deploy (not sure to where/what) and delete unused code and console.log statements.
   - [ ] Protect files and db with Firebase rules
 - NICE TO HAVE
   - [ ] Visa en toast när: bild laddats upp/raderats och när art skapats/uppdaterats/raderats.
   - [ ] cache datalists
 - DONE
+  - [x] Remove nested CSS, not supported
+  - [x] CSS on the species view
   - [x] Re-import hane/hona to male/female
   - [x] Sex and place to string in the species view
   - [x] Import all images and species.